 I’m ThrILLED to see the grown-ups return to the scene.
 Especially now that Sing (I love Sing!) is in deep doo-doo.
 I’m finally on the edge of my seat to see what comes next.

-MELINDA: I love Sing too!
+MJ: I love Sing too!
 Not exactly a profound response to Eva’s comment, but I wanted to say so. :D

 I guess I’ll add here just how much I loved that his reaction to Jessica and Eiji breaking off from their assigned group was pure glee at having an excuse to put himself back in the action.

 ROBIN: MJ, I too loved Sing’s “that’s what I’m talkin’ about!” reaction to being able to get back in the action.
 Go, Sing, go!

 CONNIE: The lack of a police response in volume 16 really bothered me when I first read the series.
 It was like they were having a war in the middle of New York City, and nobody noticed.
 And it is especially glaring in a series where police activity has figured heavily in the plot a few times before.
 As far as Super-Ash goes, matching wits with a mercenary army was where I drew the line.
 I could accept everything else before this, but for some reason waging a war against French mercenaries was just too crazy for me.